 Your best bet to find a hotel as an independent traveler is to start your search on tripadvisor or Agoda to find a hotel in your budget range.
 Please keep in mind that a lot of them offer a full-board option, including breakfast, lunch and dinner as well as soft drinks.
 Because most of the hotels are not in walking distance from restaurants or other hotels, you probably will end up having all your meals at your hotel, so the full-board option might be a better deal.
 Before booking online, I’d recommend to call a few of the hotels on your list, and ask for discounts or promotions.
 This is especially true, if you are planning to take a dive course – you might get a better deal with accommodation, food, diving and transportation included by calling the hotel directly or a travel agent.

-I have stayed at two hotels (reviews coming soon): The Vivere Azure is a small luxury property with a small beach, beautiful rooms and great service.
+I have stayed at several hotels in Anilao: The Vivere Azure is a small luxury property with a small beach, beautiful rooms and great service.
 The Acacia Resort & Dive Center is also a small property with beautiful grounds, great service and much more basic rooms at a lower price point.
 The Buceo Anilao has similar prices to the Acacia, but offers newer and nicer rooms in a more remote location!